perrystephenson/unearthed/README.md

-# unearthed
+# Unearthed Hackathon 2016
-Code for Unearthed 2016 Hackathon
+Please clone this repo, add your own code to a folder (named after your team), then commit and push/sync.